The Paradox Of Confidence

 In the 18th Century, Voltaire captured a paradox in confidence that has stood the test of time: “doubt is not a pleasant condition, but certainty is absurd”.
-His intuition has since been grounded in modern empirical research.
-But his words also underestimate the extent of our visceral attraction to confidence.
+His words underestimate the extent of our visceral attraction to confidence.

 Doubt in our abilities, in others or in the future is far more than unpleasant; it can be experienced as a deep psychological threat.
 Confidence is the antidote that returns us to safety and increases our standing in other’s minds.
-Embracing the certainty it brings - even if objectively unjustified – is not absurd on those grounds.
+Embracing the certainty it brings - even if objectively unjustified – is far from absurd on those grounds…

 Uncertainty is a threat.

 We all have unique personalities and preferences, but we’re also members of a species designed to prosper.
 In 2012, Dr Jacob Hirsh and colleagues published a paper framing uncertainty as an adaptive challenge for any organism, and its management as a matter of survival.

 It’s intuitive to believe this happens consciously, as we make day-to-day decisions that suit our tastes for risk and reward.
 But things aren’t so straightforward.
 Think of yourself as an organic system fine-tuned over millions of years.
 Will the way you respond to the disorder of uncertainty - a threat to you and your species - really be reliant on cognitive processing, or more akin to touching a hot stove and instinctively pulling away?

 This instinct is easy to recognise in a physical environment.
 Imagine you’re watching a group of adults learning to climb.
 The more nervous among them may only get a few feet off the ground before becoming rigid with anxiety; a symptom of uncertainty about their safety.
 To an experienced onlooker this may seem ridiculous – ‘they can just step down!’ – but their rationality or desire to succeed has been superseded by a primal system.